|Feature Films 1984 - present

 Dir.
 Francis Ford Coppola

 Joe returns to the American screen in his first Hollywood A-picture, the notoriously troubled Robert Evans production about gangsters and The Cotton Club, where black entertainers performed for all-white clientele.
 Showing up on and off during the film’s climactic, all-star club scene, Joe manages to make a striking impression as the infamous Charles “Lucky” Luciano.
 He looks like he could be Robert De Niro’s brother!
-Available on video/DVD.
+Available on DVD.

 |Critical Condition (1987)